 Dress – business casual or business dress; simple patterns/styles are best.
 Avoid distracting patterns.
 Of course, feel free to personalize your look.
 Come with makeup self-applied.

-Mikes (mics) – we will likely have you miked (mic’d), so have a waist or pocket on which we can clip the mike pack
+Mikes (mics) – we will likely have you miked (mic’d), so have a waist or pocket on which we can clip the mike pack.

 Parent Permissions – Just a reminder that we need to have the parent release forms that we sent you a few weeks ago signed by each student; we can pick them up when we film.